 Instructions

 - Start the pressure cooker in Sauté mode and let it heat.
-Add oil, cumin seeds.
-Let the cumin seeds splutter about 30 seconds.
+Add oil and cumin seeds.
+Let the cumin seeds splutter for about 30 seconds.

 - Add the spices and mix them with the oil.
 Quickly add the soaked black chickpeas and mix them with the spices (quickly, so the spices don't burn being in the hot oil for long).

 - Stir in the water for cooking.
-Press cancel and close lid with vent in sealing position.
+Press cancel, then close the lid with the vent in sealing position.

 - Add dry mango powder and mix it well with the kala chana.
-If there is liquid, in the pot, you can put on sauté mode again to dry it.
+If there is liquid in the pot, you can put it on sauté mode again to dry it.
 It will also dry off as the chana cool down.

 - Garnish with cilantro.
-Enjoy with the puri and halwa.
-Another great way to enjoy these is as a high protein salad.
-Add diced onions, tomatoes and lemon juice.
-Other add on’s that work great are diced mango or avocado.
+Enjoy dry kala chana with the puri and halwa.
+Another great way to enjoy these is as a high-protein salad.
+Add diced onions, tomatoes, and lemon juice.
+Other add-ons that work great are diced mango or avocado.

 Cooked them today, turned out awesome with ginger and curry leaves.
 I think it is easier to digest it as well compared to recipes with onions/tomatoes and water.